Your toddler is now building important pre-reading skills: listening and speaking. These activities and games are fun and help build on those skills.

 Rolling, Rolling, Rolling

-Help your toddler develop motor skills by rolling a ball back and forth with them.
+Help your toddler develop motor skills by rolling a ball back and forth with him.

 Stuck On Fun